53-software/vram-shield/README.md

 > **Note:** This repository is used for distribution and issue tracking only.
 The source code is proprietary and not available for public access.

+## Technical Acknowledgments

+VRAM Shield is a proprietary product of 53 Software.
+To provide industry-standard sensor accuracy, we utilize:

+*   **[Libre Hardware Monitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor):** Used as a backend library for hardware sensor data acquisition.
+Licensed under [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/).

+*All protection algorithms, logic, and UI components are independent developments of 53 Software.*

 ## Support & Links

 *   **Official Website:** [vramshield.com](https://vramshield.com)